IT-WITH-ME/IT-WITH-ME/_posts/2016-09-15-15th-September.md

 ---
 **15th September**

 Hi, today we learnt how to use a 'Fuse Box' but not an electrical one but a Computer one instead.
 My partner and I weren’t very successful and failed to complete the exercises.
-Though it was still fun.
-Bye.
+Though we kept trying and got some stuff done but sadly we didn't have a memory stick so we have lost all our code. :(

+Nick signing off, bye